 - Circulating biomarkers: Genome-wide detection of diagnostic plasma miRNAs and serum N-glycans in pancreatic cancer patients

 - miRNAs and proteins in plasma circulating exosomes as potential biomarkers for early detection and metastatic potential of pancreatic cancer

-Elin H. Kure, Group Leader, Department of Genetics
+Elin H. Kure, Professor, PhD, MPH, Department of Cancer Genetics